The most overlooked costs in a short-term rental property and how to plan for them

 Utilities

-You may be great at conserving energy, but that does not mean your guests will turn lights off when they leave the room or keep the A/C at an efficient setting.
+You may be great at conserving energy, but that does not mean your guests will turn the lights off when they leave the room or keep the A/C in an efficient setting.
 Be generous when budgeting for utilities and consider it a bonus when bills are lower than expected.

 Insurance